leb2/redmat/README.md

 # redmat #
-A clean and soothing theme for Reddit.
+Google's Material Design for Reddit.
 [View the demo](http://reddit.com/r/redmat) for markup required to style the sidebar.

 ### Installation ###
 1. Click on [redmat.css](https://raw.githubusercontent.com/leb2/redmat/master/redmat.css) and paste the code into your subreddit's stylesheet.
-2. Upload the images in the images folder (but not the icons!) and hit save.
+2. Upload the spritesheet in the images folder (but not the icons!) and hit save.

 ### Custom Build ###